Washington Township, Northampton County, Pennsylvania

-Washington Township is a township in Northampton County, Pennsylvania.
+Washington Township is a township in Northampton County, Pennsylvania, United States.
 The population of Washington Township was 5,122 at the 2010 census.
-Washington Township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Washington Township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 18.1 sqmi, of which all is land except for 0.04 sqmi of water surface, or 0.11% of the township's total area.
 It is in the Delaware River watershed and is drained by Martins Creek, except for a small area in the southeast drained by Oughoughton Creek.
 Its northwest corner is located on Blue Mountain.
 Its villages include Ackermanville, Factoryville, Flicksville, and Richmond.